3: Books Terry LIKES or LOVES (That He Has Read From Cover-to-Cover)

 *Your Movie Sucks [a collection of movie reviews by Roger Ebert]

-*The Neverending Story [by Michael Ende]
+*The Neverending Story [by Michael Ende, translated by Ralph Manheim]

 *Democracy Incorporated: Managed Democracy and the Specter of Inverted Totalitarianism [by Sheldon S. Wolin]